LiymLab/LiymLab.github.io/research/index.md

 Gene regulation is achieved using a variety of mechanisms.
 These include switching genes on and off using transcription factors, histone modifications and long range chromatin interactions that can regulate cell fate.

-We study gene regulation n eukaryotic model systems.
+We study gene regulation in eukaryotic model systems.
 We also engineer novel biological tools inspired from nature that regulate genes for use in basic and applied sciences.

+We address these problems using a combination of interdisciplinary approaches including genetic engineering, optogenetics and synthetic biology.

 <br><br>